miguskar/load-balancer/README.md

 # Readme for load balancer

 This load balancer balances requests in a round-robin fashion between available video-servers.
-The video-servers responds with a secret and an url, to which the client can then connect and obtain a video stream.
+The video-servers responds with a secret and a url, to which the client can then connect and obtain a video stream.

 A typical response from a video-server can be
 ```